Taufred/ChatbotRasa/data/nlu.md

 - Do you have any open positions?
 - I want to apply for a job
 - Do you have any jobs?
+- I'd like to apply for a job

 ## intent:ask_for_form
 - Do you have a form